 The Wildlife Division has several ongoing research projects to learn more about New England cottontails.
 Currently, we are evaluating the success of habitat restoration efforts on state lands; studying interactions between New England and eastern cottontails; and determining precise habitat requirements of New England cottontails.

-We are also conducting a study to compare the effectiveness of various rabbit release methods for reintroductions (see Captive Breeding Program, below).
 Along with our conservation partners in other states, we are involved in a region-wide effort to monitor changes in New England cottontail distribution over time.

 Captive Breeding Program